 - Typical MOQ: 300 to 800 units per style for blazers and tailoring; 500+ for woven dresses

-- Capacity: Larger operation, geared toward mid-to-high volume brands with quality-tier ambitions
+- Capacity: Larger operation, geared toward mid-to-high volume export brands; multiple tailoring lines running in parallel

-- Certifications: Strong ISO 9001 quality systems, often SA8000 social compliance
+- Certifications commonly held: ISO 9001 quality systems, SA8000 social compliance frequently in place

-- Differentiator: One of the few Portuguese factories with dedicated tailoring lines and the pattern-making depth required for blazers and structured outerwear.
-The trade-off is volume floor: under 300 units, expect either a refusal or a 30-50% premium.
+- What makes them different: One of the few Portuguese factories with dedicated tailoring lines and the pattern-making depth required for half-canvas blazers and structured outerwear.
+The trade-off is volume floor: under 300 units, expect either a refusal or a 30 to 50% premium.

 3. Confetil